aimhubio/aim/docs/source/using/sagemaker_notebook_ui.md

 .. note::
   Do not forget to call run.finalize() once the training is over which will finalize the run by indexing all the data.
+Fore more information about indexing, see [Aim Storage indexing](../understanding/storage_indexing.html).

 ### Using Terminal
 ```shell